 Our online advertising serves a broad base of advertisers, including leading international companies, such as Coca-Cola and Nike, and leading companies in China, such as Meng Niu Dairy and China Merchants Bank, and we recently began serving small- and medium-sized enterprises.
 In 2008, 2009 and 2010, the number of our advertisers was 139, 224 and 248, respectively, and the average annual spending by our advertisers was approximately US\$49,000, US\$82,000 and US\$129,000, respectively.
 Our advertisers operate in a variety of industries, including food and beverage, apparel and accessories, information technology hardware, personal care products, mobile phones, automobile manufacturing and consumer electronics.
-Our online advertising service team has direct contacts with our advertisers, a vast majority of whom purchase our online advertising services through third-party advertising agencies.
+Our online advertising services through third-party advertising agencies.